MX682X/ptc_touch/README.md

 ### Tuning of nodes

 In order to ease the use of the PTC module, the ptc_add_* functions will initialize the cap_sensor_t struct with some default values, like the CC value mentioned above.
 That values can be easily changed and will be applied the next time a conversion of said node starts.
 Here is a list:
  - Analog Gain.
-Increases the sensetivity of the electrode by adjusting a capacitor on a intergrator (I think) (1x Gain)
+Increases the sensitivity of the electrode by adjusting a capacitor on a integrator (I think) (1x Gain)
  - Digital Gain.
 Defines the amount of ADC Oversampling.
 Will not affect the count value, as it is internally right-shifted.
 (16x Oversampled)
  - Charge Share Delay.
 Affects the Sample length of the ADC.
 (0 extra clocks)
- - Preschaler.
-It is possible to slow down the ADC clock by adjusting the preschaler.
+ - Prescaler.
+It is possible to slow down the ADC clock by adjusting the Prescaler.
 (Depends on CPU clock, targeted: 1MHz +/- 25%)
  - Serial Resistor.
 Allows to change the serial resistor between the Cc and the node.
 Fixed at 100k for Self-Cap.
 Creates RC-low-pass filter.

 If a node is not sensitive enough, you can increase the Analog Gain (if it becomes too sensitive, an increase of the thresholds might be needed).
 However it is better to have a bigger node to begin with because the bigger the area, the higher is the capacitance delta.

 ### Global settings of the State-maschine
 The state-machine, which changes the node's state between Calibration, touch, no touch, etc. uses some variables that are valid for all nodes, those are:
  - `uint16_t force_recal_delta`.
 Each node has a threshold value that is used to calculate the delta.
-This Threshold value is drifiting over time to adjust for enviromental changes.
+This Threshold value is drifting over time to adjust for environmental changes.
 If the threshold value drifts 512 +/- this value, a recalibration of CC is performed.
 Default: 150
  - `uint8_t  touched_detect_nom`.
 Number of consecutive Measurements (Conversions) that are above the touch threshold until the node becomes "touched".
 Default: 3
  - `uint8_t  untouched_detect_nom`.
 Number of consecutive measurments that are below the no-touch threshold until the node is fully untouched.
 Default: 3
  - `uint8_t  touched_max_nom`.
 Number of consecutive measurements plus one in the touched state until a recalibration is forced.
 Can be disabled by writing 255 to it.
 Default: 200